offshore/safdom/README.md

 Another method for NodeList and HTMLCollection is `$slice`, which acts exactly as `Array.slice` and can be used to flatten LIVE lists.
 - **`list.$slice(begin, end)`**: same as `Array.prototype.slice.call(list, begin, end)`, returns shallow copied list transformed to plain array

+Maybe it's worth switching from `forEach` to `map`, because latter is more suitable for chaining.
+Anyway, I think NodeList and HTMLCollection deserve their own `map` and `reduce` methods.

 ### Node comparison
 - **`x.$has(y)`**: same as [`x.contains(y)`](https://developer.mozilla.org/en-US/docs/Web/API/Node/contains)